 What Causes Migraines?

-While the exact source of migraines is not known, several triggers are.
+Migraine triggers may include humidity, stress and more.
+For some people that also includes alcohol, maybe just certain kinds.
 These are varied and may differ person-to-person basis.
-Reported triggers range from stress to certain cheeses, with alcohol being a common complaint.
 According to an article published by the U.S. National Library of Medicine, one-third of migraine sufferers point to alcohol as a trigger.

-Hard liquor, beer, and sparkling wine have also been identified as culprits by the scientific community.
-In these instances, alcohol’s main ingredient may be the problem.
-The body converts ethanol to a chemical that can trigger headaches.
-Many people may also develop headaches due to dehydration effects of alcohol.
+Other hard liquors, beer, and sparkling wine have also been identified as culprits by the scientific community.
+For some people any alcohol can trigger a migraine.
+The body converts the ethanol in alcohol that we drink to a chemical that can trigger headaches.
+Many people may also develop headaches due to the dehydrating effects of alcohol.

 Finally, alcohol often also contains histamine.
 Unfortunately, this may lead to inflammation throughout the body, which can trigger migraines in some people.